Logging — Strategic Scorecard

 -

-CS05Labor Integrity & Modern Slavery Risk 2View CS05 attribute detailsBifurcated Labor Risk.
+CS05Labor Integrity & Modern Slavery Risk 2 solutions 2View CS05 attribute detailsBifurcated Labor Risk.
 The logging industry exhibits a dual labor reality, where industrial-scale operations in regulated markets utilize high-tech, compliant labor practices, while informal, small-scale operations in tropical regions remain susceptible to exploitation.
 This segmentation creates varying risk profiles across global supply chains.

 - Metric: The ILO estimates that informal work accounts for a significant portion of forestry employment in developing regions, where lack of oversight elevates forced labor risks.